 Before taking my first Latinx Literature class and being exposed to great female authors like Gloria Anzaldua, I felt a disconnect from my culture.
 I didn’t know that much about the history or current events from the country my family came from.

 Many of my ancestors were political activists, so I’ve always grown up around strong, independent women.
 I love the way in which Gloria Anzaldua writes about abstract concepts so unapologetically; especially during a time when it wasn’t safe to do so.

 She was brave enough to give a voice to the marginalized, and I admire the strength in her work.
 I have a personal connection to Anzaldua’s Borderlands/La Frontera and her concept of mestiza consciousness.
 Anzaldua describes mestiza consciousness as “a consciousness of duality.”
-I am a mixture of many different beautiful cultures, but some of those cultures have been pitted against each other for many centuries before me.
+I am a mixture of many different beautiful cultures.
+Some of those cultures were pitted against each other for many centuries before me.

 While I was happy to see Anzaldua and her image in a mainstream environment, it walks a fine line approaching the dangers of commercialization.
-Anzaldua’s image and quotes have been used on websites like Etsy, and promote Anzalduan ideas and concepts.
-There have been countless paintings created with her image, which is interesting because I could barely find more than a handful of pictures of her and none of her family.
+Anzaldua’s image and quotes have been used on websites like Etsy, and promote Anzaldúan ideas and concepts.
+Her image has inspired countless paintings.
+This is interesting because I could barely find more than a handful of pictures of her and none of her family.

 She has become not just a Chicana icon, but she has become an icon for the marginalized and voiceless.
 In reading her work, her courage has inspired many people to embrace the freedom to be yourself in order to really figure the many facets of their identity even if it doesn’t exist yet.